hungcq/knowledge-repo/IT/software-engineering-at-google/15-deprecation.md

   - Code-level deprecation
   - Technical systems, not end-user products
   - System owner has visibility into its use
 ### When to deprecate
 - When: better alternatives exist
 - -> In the long run, extra cost of old system become significant (operation & maintenance)
-- Amount of deprecation work should be limited to:
+- Amount of deprecation work should be limited, in order to:
   - Focused effort
   - Reduce impact on users
 ### Difficulties
 - Affect users
 - Dif between old & new system -> lots of tradeoffs